BinaryIgor/blog/posts/index-a-crucial-data-structure-for-search-performance.md

 xyz -> document2, document3, document4
 ```

 \
-In Postgres, it means that we have a data structure, also B-tree in fact, where each row (tuple) can appear multiple times and we can index complex/composite types like arrays, documents for full-text search or json documents.
-Its structure is similar to the B-tree from the description above, but leaf-nodes have a key (word/term from the document for example) and a posting list of matching tuples (documents for example).
+In Postgres, it means that we have a data structure, also B-tree in fact, where each row (tuple) can appear multiple times and we can index complex/composite types like arrays, text or json documents.
+Its structure is similar to the B-tree from the description above, but leaf nodes have a key (word/term from the document for example) and a posting list of matching tuples (documents for example).
 The main difference between *GIN* and a standard B-tree index is that each tuple (row) can appear many times in this index, being associated with a different key, plus, it defines <a href="https://www.postgresql.org/docs/current/gin-builtin-opclasses.html" target="_blank">its own operators for querying</a> that each data-type (like arrays, tsvector or json/jsonb) needs to support.
 Let's say, that we have a table:
 ```
 CREATE TABLE account (
-  id PRIMARY KEY UUID,
+  id UUID PRIMARY KEY,
   name TEXT NOT NULL,
   attributes JSONB NOT NULL
 );